Maximinodotpy/articles/045 - My Godot 4 Impressions/_blog/article.md

 ---
-name: 'My Godot 4 Impressions'
+name: My Godot 4 Impressions
-slug: 'my-godot-4-impressions'
+slug: my-godot-4-impressions
-tags: []
+tags:
+  - GD Script
+  - Game
-category: 'General'
+category: Godot Game Engine
-status: 'publish'
+status: publish
-description: "In this Article I want to go over my Impressions of Godot 4"
+description: In this Article I want to go over my Impressions of Godot 4
 ---

 I have be honest, Until just this weekend I did not really dive into Godot 4.
 I did make a [text editor](https://maximmaeder.com/text-file-editor-with-godot-4/) with Godot  but that was as far as it went.
 But now I really got into it by making another Platformer based on my last one: [Tile Jumper Exodus](https://maximino.itch.io/tile-jumper-exodus).
 So now I want to share my Experiences with you, going over the Major and Minor things I learned / remembered about the Engine.
 I hope this will be useful for you.